 Moissanite is also known as silicon carbide.
 In nature, silicon carbide is created over millennia by a combination of extreme heat and pressure.
 Researchers re-create those conditions in a controlled, profoundly accelerated process which produces durable, super-hard crystals with a minimum of ecological impact…and absolutely no mining.
-In a research laboratory located in Central North Carolina, scientists perfected and patented the innovative process that creates silicon carbide crystals, for Charles & Colvard®, with such purity that it rivals any earthly gemstone for fire and brilliance.
-These gems are more durable than diamond, sapphire, ruby, or emerald.
+In research laboratories, scientists perfected the innovative process that creates silicon carbide crystals, with such purity that it rivals any earthly gemstone for fire and brilliance.
+These gems are more durable than diamond, emerald, ruby or even sapphire.

 How did moissanite get its name?

-Natural silicon carbide is impossibly rare on Earth; in fact, it first gained fame when tiny particles were discovered by the Nobel Prize-winning French chemist Dr. Henri Moissan at the site of a massive meteorite strike in Arizona.
-This intriguing new stone was named Moissanite in his honour, and Moissan spent the rest of his life attempting to re-create this rare mineral, which is among the hardest materials on Earth.
+Natural silicon carbide is incredibly rare on Earth; in fact, it first gained fame when very tiny particles were discovered by the Nobel Prize-winning French chemist Dr. Henri Moissan, at the site of a massive meteorite strike in Arizona USA.
+This intriguing new stone was named Moissanite, in his honour and Henri Moissan spent the rest of his life attempting to re-create this rare mineral, which is among the hardest materials on Earth.

 Is moissanite natural or man-made?

-Moissanite does occur in nature; however, the crystals are extremely small and scarce.
-Today, moissanite is grown through a proprietary and patented thermal growth process, then fashioned into beautiful gems and distributed exclusively by Charles & Colvard®.
+Moissanite does occur in nature; however, all crystals are extremely small and very scarce.
+Today, moissanite is grown through a proprietary and thermal growth process, it is then fashioned into beautiful gems.

 Is moissanite a brand of diamond or a simulated diamond?

-No. Moissanite is not a substitute for diamond, either scientifically, chemically, or emotionally.
-Charles & Colvard Created Moissanite® is a unique, near-colourless gem with its own set of chemical properties, and that exhibits more fire and brilliance than any other gemstone.
+No. Moissanite is not a brand or simulated diamond, either scientifically or chemically.
+Moissanite is a unique, colourless and near-colourless gem with its own set of chemical properties, and that exhibits more fire and brilliance than any other gemstone.

-A patented thermal growing process is used to create single-crystal raw moissanite gems.
+A thermal growing process is used to create single-crystal raw moissanite gems.
 The process is lengthy, complicated, and expensive, which limits the output (it takes 2-3 months for the creation of a single gem).
-Charles & Colvard’s proprietary manufacturing process and moissanite’s use as a gem currently make Charles & Colvard® the leading source and global distributor of created moissanite.
+This manufacturing process and moissanite’s use as a gem currently make it one of the leading ethical sources for gemstones.

 In creating moissanite, what steps are taken to ensure the product is of the highest quality?

-Years of development have led to a rigorous process for the production of created moissanite, which follows exacting specifications and very high standards of quality control.
-The Charles & Colvard® Certificate of Authenticity certifies that every gem is an original product manufactured in meticulously controlled facilities by highly skilled specialists.
-Post production, all created moissanite undergoes stringent testing for quality and purity, along with four rounds of grading, before being released for sale.
+Years of development have led to a rigorous process to produce created moissanite, which follows exacting specifications and very high standards of quality control.
+The Certificate of Authenticity certifies that every gem is an original product manufactured in meticulously controlled facilities by highly skilled specialists.
+Post production, all created moissanite undergoes stringent testing for quality and purity, along with full grading, before being released for sale.

 Are moissanite gems hand-cut or machine cut?

-Because hand-cutting is the only way to release the brilliance that intensifies a gem’s fire, each and every Charles & Colvard Created Moissanite® gemstone is hand-cut by master gem cutters.
+Because hand-cutting is the only real way to release the brilliance that intensifies a gem’s fire, each Moissanite gemstone is hand-cut by master gem cutters.

 Is moissanite an ideal cut stone?

-Carefully and precisely hand-faceted, each Charles & Colvard Created Moissanite® gemstone is cut according to the exact angles and proportions specific to moissanite to maximize its brilliance and enhance its incredible fire.
-While ideally cut diamonds reflect hearts & arrows, moissanite stones are cut ideally to reflect more light than an ideal cut diamond.
+Carefully and precisely hand-faceted, each created Moissanite gemstone is cut according to the exact angles and proportions specific to moissanite to maximize its brilliance and enhance its incredible fire.
+While ideal cut diamonds reflect hearts & arrows, moissanite stones are cut ideally to reflect more light than any ideal cut diamond.

 How is moissanite graded for clarity?

-The Charles & Colvard® manufacturing facility is managed by a Graduate Gemmologist certified by the Gemmological Institute of America (GIA).
+The grading facility is managed by a graduate and certified gemmologist.
 Each gem is studied by a trained gem examiner using a 10x jeweller’s loupe for any inclusions that may affect moissanite’s optical performance

 What property of moissanite makes it sparkle with such exceptional brilliance?